shvets/shvets.github.io/source/blog/2014-10-31-configuring_linux_box_with_scripts.md

 RUN apt-get -y -q install postgresql-9.3
 ```

-After multiple experiments with provisions both from Vagrant and Docker it was discovered that it is not convenient to use.
+After multiple experiments with provisions both from Vagrant and Docker it was discovered that it is not convenient
+to use.
 It does not let you to easy install or uninstall separate packages.
-It's better to do it as **set of independent scripts**, separated completely from Docker and Vagrant.
+It's better to do it as
+**set of independent scripts**, separated completely from Docker or Vagrant.

-**linux_provision** gem is the set of such shell scripts - they install various components like postgres server, rvm, ruby etc. with the help of thor or rake script.
-You can see other gems that are providing similar solutions:
+**linux_provision** gem is the set of such shell scripts - they install various components like postgres server, rvm,
+ruby etc. with the help of thor or rake script.
+You can see other gems that use similar approach :
-for [Oracle Instant Client][oracle_client_provision] and for [OSX][osx_provision].
+for [Oracle Instant Client][oracle_client_provision] installation and for [OSX][osx_provision] provision.

-In order to use gem add this line to your application's Gemfile:
+In order to use this gem add this line to your application's Gemfile:

 ```bash
 gem 'linux_provision'